mmin18/LayoutCast/README.md

         android:name=".MyApplication"
 		...

-**Fourth,** add an activity in your manifest, this is only used to reset the running process to make the application restart and restore its activity stack.
+**Fourth,** add special activity class (from LayoutCast library) called `ResetActivity` in your manifest, this activity will be used to restart and restore our application activity stack.

 	<activity android:name="com.github.mmin18.layoutcast.ResetActivity" />

-And make sure you have the network permission in your AndroidManifest.xml:
+And make sure you have the network permission in your `AndroidManifest.xml`:

     <uses-permission android:name="android.permission.INTERNET" />